alexamies/chinesenotes-go/web-resources/README.md

 npm run-script build
 ```

-This will generate compiled bundles in the dist directory.
+This will generate transpiled bundles in the dist directory.
 Copy those to the
 `web` directory where they can be served as static file by the go web app.

 ```shell